 identify and characterize the nature of the disease;

-provide information to inform and empower the community to manage their own risk of exposure.
+provide communication to inform and empower the community to manage their own risk of exposure.

-In the current phase, when the virus transmits from person to person in the community, through a coordinated and consistent approach the MoIDPLHSA and NCDC further:

-identify and manage cases (testing and contact tracing);

-minimize transmission (mitigating risks of exposure).

-The Lugar Laboratory in Tbilisi has testing capacities to diagnose the novel coronavirus infection.
+The Lugar Laboratory in Tbilisi, Batumi and Kutaisi, as well as other laboratories in the country has testing capacities to diagnose the novel coronavirus infection.
 The MoIDPLHSA and district health authorities track down people who may have been exposed to the virus through a process of contact tracing.
 The transmissibility of the virus between humans will affect the breadth and speed of spread across the globe and the Georgian population.
 The transmissibility of the novel coronavirus is as yet unknown.

 In addition, MoIDPLHSA and NCDC take efforts to: